-Because article 69(3) is not applicable during the Pre-Trial stage of the case, the Pre-Trial Chamber is prevented from authorizing victims to introduce additional evidence.
-Those granted the procedural status of victim cannot introduce additional evidence at the confirmation hearing on the ground that 'victim participation in the proceedings may be permitted to tender and examine evidence if in the view of the Chamber it will assist it in the determination of the truth, and in this sense the Court has 'requested' the evidence.
+Those granted the procedural status of victim cannot introduce additional evidence at the confirmation hearing on the ground that "victim participation in the proceedings may be permitted to tender and examine evidence if in the view of the Chamber it will assist it in the determination of the truth, and in this sense the Court has 'requested' the evidence".

-The statutory framework provided for by the Statute and the Rules for the pre-trial stage of a case leaves no room for the presentation of additional evidence by those granted the procedural status of victim.
-The approach adopted by the Trial Chamber is not applicable at the pre-trial stage of a case.
+In light of the above, the Single Judge finds that the statutory framework provided for by the Statute and the Rules for the pre-trial stage of a case leaves no room for the presentation of additional evidence by those granted the procedural status of victim.

-See No. ICC-01/04-01/07-474, Pre-Trial Chamber I (Single Judge), 13 May 2008, paras.
-112-113.
+See No. ICC-01/04-01/07-474, Pre-Trial Chamber I (Single Judge), 13 May 2008, par.
+111-113.